biigle/core/README.md

 (`npm install`, Package development, `php artisan tinker`)

+Update or generate the API documentation with `./update-doc.sh`.

 ## Testing

 You shouldn't need to configure your testing environment since for acceptance tests your `local` database is used, and for functional/unit tests an SQLite in-memory database is used.